Which off-white paint would you recommend for kitchen cupboards?

 “Oh, I don’t like that blue can you paint it green?”
 I can, but I’m afraid this is the last coat, so I will have to charge you extra to change the colour.

-Genuine real world examples, things to bear in mind when choosing the perfect colour.
+Those are genuine real world conversations we have had, something to bear in mind when choosing the perfect colour.
 (Examples here on lining paper samples.)

 Paint and colour mixing have come a long way in recent years

-The paint we specify in the colour you want – that reflects a big change, a big awakening, from the old days of painting, when a client’s colour choice dictated the paint we would use.
-For instance the assumption was, if you liked the colour Lovey Dovey (made up name) from Brand X you had to use the paint from that company.
+The paint we specify in the colour you want.
+That concept reflects a big change, a big awakening, from the old days of painting.
+Not that long ago a client’s colour choice dictated the paint we would use.
+The assumption was, if you liked the colour Lovey Dovey (made up name) from Brand X you had to use Brand X paint.
 Often professional painters found themselves in a difficult position about how to square an impossible circle:

 - painters might not think that Brand X had the best paints for the job but the client wanted that Brand X colour